How often do you find yourself stuck before you start?

 Are you ready to give it a try?

-Listen to the episode below, or stream it on your favorite podcasting app here:
+Listen to the episode above, or stream it on your favorite podcasting app here:

 Prefer to read?
 No problem!
 Keep scrolling for the entire podcast transcript.